DW01/traktor-docs/engine/terrain.md

 # Terrain System - Building Vast Outdoor Worlds

 Open-world games need something traditional 3D modeling struggles with: enormous, natural-looking outdoor environments.
 Modeling every hill, valley, and mountain by hand would be impossibly time-consuming, and the resulting geometry would be so dense it would bring even powerful GPUs to their knees.
-That's where **terrain systems** come in—specialized tools for creating and rendering large-scale outdoor landscapes efficiently.
+That's where **terrain systems** come in.
+Specialized tools for creating and rendering large-scale outdoor landscapes efficiently.

 Traktor's terrain system uses **heightfield-based terrain**: instead of modeling terrain as arbitrary 3D meshes, you define the ground as a grid where each point has a height value.
-Think of it like a topographic map—looking down from above, you see a grid, and each grid cell knows how high the ground is at that point.
+Think of it like a topographic map.
+Looking down from above, you see a grid, and each grid cell knows how high the ground is at that point.
 This simple representation is incredibly efficient: you can represent vast landscapes with manageable memory, render them quickly with LOD (level of detail) systems, and edit them intuitively with sculpting brushes.

 But terrain isn't just height data.
 The system also handles **multi-layer texturing** (blending grass, rock, dirt, and snow based on height, slope, or manual painting), **collision** (so characters and physics objects interact correctly), and **detail objects** (grass, rocks, trees scattered across the surface).
 The result is rich, believable outdoor environments that run smoothly even when spanning kilometers.